jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 Traversing the pathway
 from mind to memory to mind
 we pick up influences
-from all the ten _sephirot_.
+from all ten _sephirot_.

 A coherent universe –
 that is what it means
-when we say God is One –
+when we say God is One.
-is fully connected,
+One that is fully connected,
 thus obviously one part will vibrate/change whenever there is a change in another.